 Evidence – AI voice cloning software and other deepfakes could be used to create fake evidence that impacts criminal cases.
 While checks exist to validate audio and video evidence presented in court, preventing these tactics from influencing testimony based on what people believe they saw or heard may be a challenge.

 Blackmail and bullying – Manipulated video and audio of people doing or saying things they didn’t do our say can be used for online bullying and threats to expose fake, embarrassing content if victims refuse to pay a fee.

 Many positive, exciting use cases for voice cloning are emerging.

 Education – Cloning the voices of historical figures offers new opportunities for interactive teaching and dynamic storytelling.
 For example, on November 22, 1963 President Kennedy was on his way to give a speech in Dallas when he was assassinated.
 We can now hear that speech in his own words using AI voice cloning.
 In another amazing use of the AI deepfakes, visitors to the Dalí Museum in St. Petersburg are greeted by Salvadore Dali himself.
 Dali interacts with guests using actual quotes and created commentary, and even takes selfies with them.
 See the video and learn more about how Dali was brought back to life through the power of AI.

-Audiobooks – Using voice cloning, celebrity voices can be used to narrate books, autobiographies can be read by the author, and historical figures can tell their stories in their own voices.
+Audiobooks – Using AI voice cloning software, celebrity voices can be used to narrate books, autobiographies can be read by the author, and historical figures can tell their stories in their own voices.
 The result is an immersive, high-quality listening experience.

 Assistive Tech – Voice cloning can be used to assist persons with disabilities or health issues that impact their speech.
 For example, people who are Deaf or suffering from disorders like Parkinson’s Disease or ALS can enhance their ability to communicate using a synthetic version of their voice and TTS.